puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/api-concepts.md

   persisted, or an error if the request could not be fulfilled.

 `All`
-: Every stage runs as normal, except for the final storage stage where side effects are prevented.
+: Every stage runs as expected, except for the final storage stage where side effects are prevented.